zhumo/fema_disasters/README.md

   * Solved by adding a tooltip
 * ~~Create a rescaling legend which gives more context as the circles scale up and down~~
   * Decided to get rid of the legend and just use tooltips.
-* Allow for filtering by year in addition to type.
+* ~~Allow for filtering by year in addition to type.~~
-  * Dates are provided in mm/dd/yy format.
-Need to parse this.
+  * ~~Dates are provided in mm/dd/yy format.
+Need to parse this.~~
+  * Done!
 * ~~Need to make circles not leak over into another state.
 (See NJ)~~
 * ~~Refactor.
 Lots of repetition could be eliminated.~~
+* When you switch to another incident type then switch back to Total Incidents, the bubbles do not go in order.
+* Need to properly position the sliders.
+* UI Improvement: The bubbles do not scale in an intuitive manner.
+When filter options are changed, sometimes the bubbles barely seem to change.
+Need to reconfigure the logic for the radiusScale.